EthanJamesBarron/BeastFlow/README.md

 # BeastFlow
 A library for making modding of Gang beasts easier.
 Specifically made for the use of the Cement mod loader.
-Documentary coming sometime soon!
+Documentation coming sometime soon!